Policy and Procedure Name:

 3.

-The date of injury will determine the rate payable for the scheduled
+The DOI will determine the rate payable for the scheduled loss

 a.
 On or after November 3, 1989, compensation is payable per